 In April 2016, the Public Procurement Law (Law) came into force in Ukraine.
 Together with the new Law, the public procurement monitoring procedure was introduced.
 The Law defined the procurement monitoring procedure as the analysis of contracting authority procurement practices at all stages of procurement procedure for compliance with the Law in order to prevent a breach of legislation.
 The State Audit Service of Ukraine (SASU) was assigned as the governmental authority responsible for performing public procurement monitoring.

-To analyse information signalising the presence of signs of violation in the field of public procurement, the SASU needs to process huge amount of data from various sources.
-In 2019, with the cooperation between the Government of Ukraine, Transparency International Ukraine and the EBRD, a set of automatic risk indicators was developed that indicate the existence of offences in procurement procedures.
+To analyse information signalling the presence of signs of violation in the field of public procurement, the SASU needs to process a huge amount of data from various sources.
+In 2019, with the cooperation between the Government of Ukraine, Transparency International Ukraine and the EBRD, a set of automatic risk indicators was developed that indicate the likelihood of the existence of offences in procurement procedures.

 Under the TC project, the software, including 35 automated risk indicators, was successfully implemented and put into operation.
 This software automatically checks procurement procedures against developed risk indicators and forms an ordered list of procedures that have been recognised as risky.
 The ordered list of selected risky procedures then is shown in the electronic Auditor’s Cabinet, developed by SE “Prozorro” as an auditor’s dedicated tool for initiation and conducting monitoring process as well as official communication with the contracting entities within the monitoring procedure and publication of the monitoring conclusion.